 Your brokerage house will allow you to set up automatic investments as I mentioned above.
 You can choose which specific fund you want to invest in and how much you want to invest into it.

 You can even use your brokerage account’s routing number and deduct a portion of your paycheck to get deposited directly into it.

 Automation Decreases Investing Bias

-Some physicians might be put off by this drop and if they received their paycheck on such a day they might be reluctant to invest in their low-performing fund.
+Some physicians might be emotionally hard hit but such a market drops, and if they received their paycheck on such a day they might be reluctant to invest in their low-performing fund.

-When you automate your finances then you are one more step removed from these biases.
+When you automate your finances then you are one more step removed from these biases and perhaps fears.
 You know that the fund you’re investing is a sound investment option so why cut your contributions based on its performance?

 Automate Your Finances When Budgeting

 A physician can automate their finances when budgeting by using an application such as YNAB.
 This web-based and mobile application allows you to set your budget limits in each category.

 Once you have this done then your spending decisions are automated.